xanderflood/math-circle/README.md

 to finish the process.

 For beginners, be warned that this setup is not secure, and shouldn't be used in a production environment.
 The app is designed to be easily deployed to a Heroku server, so while you can use the postgresql role corresponding your linux user, you can also override this by setting the environment variables `PG_USERNAME` and `PG_PASSWORD`.
-The cleanest way to do this is to create a file called `config/db.env` (which is `.gitignore`d by this repository) and place in it:
+(This is what Heroku does to impose it's own database config.)
+The cleanest way to do this is to create a file called `config/db.env` (which is `.gitignore`d by this repository) and add the following text:

     export PG_USERNAME=my_postgres_user
     export PG_PASSWORD=secure_password